 You are a People of the Yielded Heart.

 You may feel like your ship is sinking and your life hijacked, but trust me there’s more going on than you can see.
-Under the surface God is doing a work – a work for good.
+Under the surface, God is doing work – work for good.